Elvis Presley, Johnny Cash and more at the Country Music Hall of Fame

 patsy-montana-78-record

-This is very cool – a pair of blue suede shoes worn by Carl Perkins, who had a hit with that iconic song.
+This is very cool – actual blue suede shoes!
+This pair of blue suede shoes was worn by Carl Perkins, who had a hit with that iconic song before Elvis recorded it.
 Next to the shoes is a very old short worn by rock & roll icon Jerry Lee Lewis, who was also honored at Sun Studio in Memphis.

 Carl Perkins actual blue suede shoes